+NOTE A physical asset capability may specify both a spatial definition and an operational location where it is necessary to specify the spatial definition of the specified physical asset(s) within a given operational location.

 Physical asset capability property

 Specific properties that are required for physical asset capabilities shall be presented as physical asset capability properties.